Ashish-gautam-18/bank-project/README.md

-# 🚀 Spring Boot JSP & MySQL Project
+# 🚀 Spring Boot JSP & MySQL Projects

 This is a full-stack web application built using Spring Boot, JSP, and a MySQL database.